lukmanr/CLVPipelines/README.md

 ## Solution Overview

-This repository maintains the source code for  **Predicting Customer Lifetime Value with Kubeflow Pipelines** solution.
+This repository maintains the source code for the **Predicting Customer Lifetime Value with Kubeflow Pipelines** solution.

 The **Predicting Customer Lifetime Value** solution  delivers automation of Customer Lifetime Value (CLV) modeling techniques described in the [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) series of articles.